Albert G. Jenkins

-Albert Gallatin Jenkins (November 10, 1830 – May 21, 1864) was a Virginia attorney, planter, slaveholder, politician and soldier from what would become West Virginia during the American Civil War.
-He served in the United States Congress and later the First Confederate Congress.
-After Virginia's secession, Jenkins raised a company of partisan rangers and rose to become a Confederate brigadier general, commanding a brigade of cavalry.
-Wounded at the Battle of Gettysburg and again during the Confederate loss at the Battle of Cloyd's Mountain (during which he was captured), Jenkins died just 12 days after his arm was amputated by Union surgeons (he was unable to recover).
-His former home is now operated by the U.S. Army Corps of Engineers.
+Albert Gallatin Jenkins (November 10, 1830 – May 21, 1864) was an American politician who served as a senior officer of the Confederate States Army.
+He served two terms in the United States Congress from 1857 to 1861 and later the First Confederate Congress.

-Early and family life
+Early life and education

-Jenkins was born to wealthy planter Capt.
+Jenkins was born to the wealthy plantation owner Capt.
 William Jenkins and his wife Jeanette Grigsby McNutt in Cabell County, in what was then Virginia.
-After a private education suitable for his class, he attended Marshall Academy when he was fifteen.
+After a private education, he attended Marshall Academy when he was fifteen.
 He graduated from Jefferson College in Canonsburg, Pennsylvania, in 1848 and from Harvard Law School in 1850.

-Early career
+Political career

 Admitted to the Virginia bar the same year, Jenkins practiced in Charleston.
-In 1859, he inherited part of his father's sprawling plantation.
-He was named a delegate to the Democratic National Convention in Cincinnati in 1856, and was elected as a Democrat to the Thirty-fifth and Thirty-sixth United States Congresses.
+In 1859, he inherited part of his father's sprawling slave plantation.
+He was named a delegate to the Democratic National Convention in Cincinnati in 1856.
+That same year, he was elected as a Democrat to the Thirty-fifth and then, in 1858, to the Thirty-sixth United States Congress, serving from 1857 to 1861.